toonketels/Notes/patterns_enterprise_application_architecture/notes.md

 It's adviced to keep it as slim as possible.

-## 3. Mapping to relational databases
+## 3. MAPPING TO RELATIONAL DATABASES

 The domain model (objects) need to be made persistent to a (relational) database.